Coach’s Corner: Soccer

-For the K – 5 programs (Divisions 1, 2 & 3), two “official” coaches are assigned to each team and they work together to provide an optimal experience for their players.
+For the K – 5 programs (Divisions 1, 2 & 3), two “official” coaches are assigned to each team who work together to provide an optimal experience for their players.
 Other parents of players are encouraged to help out and assume various support or substitute roles for the two assigned coaches.
-For the novice coach, East Side Sports directors provide practice skills, instructional DVD’s, web links, and ideas for activities that will help practices to run smoothly while providing a range of instructional opportunities.
+For the novice coach, East Side Sports director provide practice skills, instructional DVD’s, web links, and ideas for activities that will help practices to run smoothly while providing a range of instructional opportunities.

 Coaching requires a time commitment but it can be shared with the other coach(es).
 Typically the “Head” coach assumes more organizational responsibility; however coaches are encouraged to divide up the various tasks in terms of their relative strengths.
 This structure provides wonderful opportunities to get to know your children’s friends and their families.

 The “Head” coach receives a full discount off the registration fee, and the “Assistant” coach receives a 50% discount off the fee of the children that they coach.
 Individuals should request to be a coach during the registration process, and then they will be selected by the Director of East Side Sports before they become “official”.
 While only two coaches on each team receive the discount, there can be as many “other coaches” as are interested and/or available.
 With permission of the director, a team may have 3 coaches (with each receiving a half-waiver discount.)
 Moms and Dads who wish to help should work this out with the Head coach, and can be referred to as “coach” by the other coaches and kids as part of the team-building culture.
 Registration discount reimbursements will be refunded after the rosters are established, typically after the second week of the season.